seleniumbase/SeleniumBase/README.md

 rmvirtualenv [NAME OF VIRTUAL ENV TO REMOVE]
 ```

-**Step 3:** Install necessary packages from the SeleniumSpot folder and compile the test framework
+**Step 3:** Install necessary packages from the SeleniumBase folder and compile the test framework

 If you're NOT connecting to a MySQL DB from your local test runs (based on the path you chose above), use these steps: